abhimanyuraj040/Weather-Bee/README.md

 Open a pull request.

 ## License
-This project is not licensed under the MIT License yet.
+This project is licensed under the MIT License.
+[MIT License](LICENSE)

 ## Acknowledgements
 AngularJS for the powerful framework.